-Chad Cain is a staff editor for the Gazette handling opinion, wire coverage and page design.
+Chad Cain is the night managing editor for the Gazette.
 He previously covered Northampton city government, consumer and general assignment stories, business, and higher education since joining the Gazette in 2007.
 Cain grew up in Spokane, Wash., and earned a bachelor's degree in journalism from the University of Montana in Missoula.
 Earlier in his career, he was editor for six years of The Westborough News, an affiliate of the Metrowest Daily News in Framingham, and also worked at a business newspaper in Spokane, a weekly newspaper in Grand Coulee, Wash., and in the communications department at the University of Idaho.

 Dan DeNicola coordinates calendar listings for Hampshire Life and the Amherst Bulletin.
 He also writes occasionally for the arts and entertainment section.

-Dave Eisenstadter joined the Gazette in 2014.
-He covers higher education, the town of Hadley and the Amherst schools.
-Dave started writing news in 2007 shortly after graduating from Bard College.
-He has won numerous journalism awards and written two books: "The Weight of the Ice," about the effects of the Northeast Ice Storm of 2008, and "Embattled Brattleboro," about the Vermont town's efforts to recover from a fire, two public murders and Hurricane Irene, all during the spring and summer of 2011.
+Dave Eisenstadter joined the Gazette in 2014 as a reporter and became web editor for the Gazette, Greenfield Recorder and the Valley Advocate early in 2016.
+Since 2007 he has written for news outlets including the Boston Globe and the Keene Sentinel.
+He has won numerous journalism awards and written two books: "The Weight of the Ice," about the Northeast Ice Storm of 2008, and "Embattled Brattleboro," about a Vermont town's efforts to recover from a fire, two public murders and Hurricane Irene during 2011.

 Kevin Gutting joined the photo staff of the Daily Hampshire Gazette in 1995 after working for several daily newspapers in Ohio.
 The son of an Army officer, Gutting traveled the world as an "Army brat" before earning a bachelor's degree in journalism from the University of Texas at Austin.
 He lives in Florence and enjoys spending his newly rediscovered weekends with family and friends.